|

 Overhead view of Chicken Stir-Fry with Vegetables in a wok with a plate of white rice beside it.

-If you make this Chicken and Vegetable Stir-Fry recipe, let me know!
+If you make this Chicken Stir Fry recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

-This Chicken and Vegetable Stir-Fry recipe is super quick, healthy, and easy to make.
-Made with tender, juicy pieces of chicken and fresh veggies tossed in the most delicious stir-fry sauce.
+This Chicken Stir Fry recipe is the best ever!
+It features juicy chicken and fresh vegetables tossed in the most delicious stir fry sauce.

 5 from 5 votes